isomerpages/nlb-biblioasia/_topics/Local Icons.md

 As Singapore’s Changi Airport marks its 40th anniversary in 2021, Rebecca Tan uncovers fascinating facts behind the decision to build the airport and how it eventually took shape.

 <img src="/images/vol-17-issue-3/how-changi-airport-came-to-be/Facing%20Page2.jpg">

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/shipyards-keppel-sembawang">The Story of Two Shipyards: Keppel & Sembawang</a>
+Keppel and Sembawang shipyards are major players in Singapore’s maritime and shipping industry.
+Wee Beng Geok traces the colonial origins of these two companies.

 <hr>